-Yes.
-Indian law recognises both express and implied terms in construction contracts.
-Implied terms are read into a contract while examining the intent of the parties, and must not offend the commercial purpose of the contract.
-While there is no agreed set of terms which can be implied in a construction contract, certain obligations are understood as impliedly binding on both the employer and the contractor.
-For example, a contractor is expected to perform its tasks while exercising a standard of care, and must provide such materials as are fit to be used for the stipulated works.
+Yes, Indian law recognises both express and implied terms in construction contracts.
+Implied terms are read into a contract while examining the intent of the parties and must not offend the commercial purpose of the contract.
+While there is no prescribed set of terms which can be implied, certain obligations are recognised as impliedly binding on both the employer and the contractor.
+For instance, a contractor is expected to perform its tasks in accordance with industry standards and practices.